 Crippling Overspecialization: Discussed.
 When Togusa asks the Major why she brought him along on a mission, she replies that his different skill set as an organic will balance out the team.
 This foreshadows the Puppet Master's reasons for wanting to merge with her.

 Darker and Edgier: Compared to the series and to a lesser extent, the manga.
 Most of the comic relief is dropped, and what little remains is much darker in nature.
-The characters, all of whom are quite talkative in the manga, become morose and ponderous.
+The characters, all of whom are quite talkative in the manga, become morose and introspective.
 The visuals are very dark as well, with most outdoor scenes taking place either at night or under overcast skies.

 Everyone Calls Him Barkeep: Kusanagi is still called "Major" despite not holding that rank at the time of the film, out of respect.